Solar Panel Comparison Tips

 5) Compare Temperature Coefficient

 Solar panels love sunlight, but they hate heat.
 Their power drops as they get hotter.
-The temperature coefficient measures how much the power reduces for every degree rise in temperature above 25°C – and that’s panel temperature, not ambient temperature.
+The temperature coefficient measures how much their power output reduces for every degree rise in temperature above 25°C – and that’s panel temperature, not ambient temperature.
 The temperature coefficient generally ranges from under -0.3% per °C (good) to -0.4% per °C (not as good).
 In the latter case, if the panel temperature goes up 20°C, the power will drop 0.4 x 20 = 8%.

 By keeping the above 5 points in mind, you can compare solar panels with a good degree of confidence and sift out the spin.